Polycythemia vera: Overview

 Additional management, depending on risks appraisal, may include meds.

 A secondary treatment goal is to alleviate symptoms, for instance of pruritus (itching).

 Blood withdrawals

 Blood withdrawal, sometimes called phlebotomy or venesection, is a process similar to donating blood and helps to keep haematocrit levels low.
 This might be done weekly initially, and less often over time.

-Meds
+Medication

+Rusfertide (Mimrylo) was approved for medical use in the United States in August 2026.
+It is the first approved treatment for polycythemia vera that mimics hepcidin, a hormone that naturally regulates iron in the body.

 Aspirin may be taken, to reduce thrombosis risk, regardless of risk category.